HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-Your next question comes from the line of Sucrit Patil from Eyesight Fintrade
+Thank you.
+Your next question comes from the line of Sucrit D Patil from Eyesight Fintrade Private Limited.
+Please go ahead.

-Yeah, good evening to the team.
+Yeah.
+Good evening to the team.
 I have two questions.
 My first question is to Mr. Ramesh.
-As India’s NBFC sector evolves with rising retail credit demand, fintech partnerships and regulatory oversights, what, what structural shifts do you see shaping the company’s over the next two to three years?
-Specifically, how are you preparing to differentiate beyond balance sheet growth whether through digital first lending or customer life cycle management or any risk analytics?
-Yes, I would like to hear of you on this.
+As India’s NBFC sector evolves with rising retail credit demand, fintech partnerships, and regulatory oversights, what structural shifts do you see shaping the company’s position over the next two to three years?
+Specifically, how are you preparing to differentiate beyond balance sheet growth, whether through digital-first lending or customer life cycle management or any risk analytics?
+I would like to hear of you on this.
 This is my first question.
 I’ll ask my second question after this.

-Yeah, my second question is to Mr. Shah.
-Given the pressure from rising.
-Funding cost and the needs to invest in more tech related platforms.
-How are you balancing near term margin protection with longer term investment that could structurally expand the profit profit ceiling?
-Are there specific levers like liability mix optimization or operating efficiency or any particular fee based kind of service that you see as margins expand beyond FYI 26 thank you.
+Yeah.
+My second question is to Mr. Shah.
+Given the pressure from rising funding cost and the needs to invest in more tech-related platforms, how are you balancing near-term margin protection with longer-term investment that could structurally expand the profit ceiling?
+Are there specific levers like liability mix optimization or operating efficiency or any particular fee-based kind of service that you see as margins expand beyond FY26?
+Thank you.

 Jaykumar Shah

 So let me give you my thoughts on this.
-I think the most important question that you asked me I’ll cover that one which is on the investment front.
-Right.
-Investing in technology.
-So the thought process that Ramesh has had right from day one is that is a necessity over the years.
-That is one area where while we obviously look at pricing everything that we acquire and spend very reasonably, if I can use that word reasonably, there has never been a question mark if our CTO comes along and says this is what we need to invest for future growth.
+I think the most important question that you asked me, I’ll cover that one, which is on the investment front, right, investing in technology.
+So the thought process that Ramesh has had right from day one is that is a necessity, right?
+Over the years, that is one area where while we obviously look at pricing everything that we acquire and spend very reasonably, if I can use that word reasonably, there has never been a question mark if our CTO comes along and says this is what we need to invest for future growth.

-.
-I think that good guidance from your part and I wish the entire team best of luck for next quarter.
-Thank you.
+I think that good guidance from your part, and I wish the entire team best of luck for next quarter.

 Operator